Which BBQ fuel do I choose?

 The key to a good barbecue is getting the right fuel and then making sure the heat is evenly distributed.
 With so many different types of barbecue fuels on the market today you need to make sure you know about each one and choose the one that will give you the results you’re after.
 Practicing with different types and varieties of fuels will help you gain an understanding of how each fuel performs enabling you to perfect the art of barbecuing.
 This will ensure you get the results you’re after each and every time.

-Charcoal, lumpwood charcoal, briquettes, wood and gas are all different types of fuels that are available down at the local shops.
-It is a daunting task to decide which fuel to buy.
+Charcoal, wood pellets, briquettes, wood and gas are all different types of fuels that are available down at the local shops.
+It’s a daunting task to decide which fuel to buy right?
 Many friends have told me that they simply turn to gas because this is what they are familiar with and it’s easier.
 I tend to think that yes it may be easier to use gas, but it’s difficult to achieve the same wonderful flavours as cooking with charcoal.
-With the introduction of BBQ starters such as the Pro Q Chimney, it is much faster and easier and you can be cooking with charcoal in less than 20mins.
+With the introduction of pellet grills such as the Yoder Smokers YS640 and BBQ starters such as the Pro Q Chimney, it is much faster and easier and you can be cooking with charcoal in less than 20mins.

-Deciding which fuel is suitable is difficult because you want to use the fuel that’s going to give you the best results, however, at the end of the day we suggest you try a variety of fuels and decide for yourself which is better.
+Deciding which fuel is suitable is difficult because you want to use the fuel that’s going to give you the best results, however, at the end of the day we suggest you try a variety of fuels to work out which you prefer.
 There is no wrong decision here.
 You cook how you like it.
 Experiment and have fun learning which fuel you like to use and when you get it right, with the right flavour, you’ll be crowned King of the barbecue.
 The key is to enjoy the process, pick and choose, mix it up, umm and arrr, try different ways to cook your meat and work out which gives you the best flavours, results and compliments!

-Wood Pellets, as the name suggests, are made from compressed wet sawdust, wood.
-The mix is extruded into long pencil sized rods under intense pressure and break into small pieces about 2 – 3cm long.
-Wood Pellets come in a range of different flavours and can be used in electric Pellet Grills such as the Yoder Smokers YS640 Pellet Grill.
-There are a number of different manufacturers of Pellets on the market but we have found the American brand BBQr’s Delight, to be exceptional quality because of their clean burn.
+Wood Pellets, as the name suggests, are made from compressed sawdust.
+The mix is extruded into long pencil sized rods under intense pressure and broken into small pieces about 2 – 3cm long.
+Wood Pellets come in a range of different brands and flavours and can be used in electric Pellet Grills such as the Yoder Smokers YS640 Pellet Grill.
+There are a number of different manufacturers of pellets on the market but we have found the American brand BBQr’s Delight, to be exceptional quality because of their clean burn.
 Which ever pellet brand you choose, be it Australian made Smoking’ Wood Pellets or BBQrs Delight Pellets, they are easy to measure and use.

 Not only are wood pellets used for electric pellet smokers, they can also be used in Gas fire smokers, like the Hark Cabinet Smokers or in cold smoking units for smoking cheese and seafood.